 In October 2023, Joey Hopkins became the secretary of the N.C.
 Department of Transportation.
 As transportation secretary, Hopkins manages one of the largest state-maintained highway systems in the nation, and all modes of transportation, including aviation, ferries, rail, public transit and bicycle and pedestrian transportation, as well as the Office of Civil Rights and Division of Motor Vehicles.

-Hopkins has worked at NCDOT for more than 30 years in a variety of roles.
-As deputy chief engineer, he managed the Division of Planning and Programming, the Transportation Planning Division and the Regional Accountants.
-He also previously served as division engineer, deputy division engineer, division maintenance engineer and division operations engineer in Division 5.
+Hopkins is a registered professional engineer and has worked at NCDOT for more than 30 years in a variety of roles.
+Before being named secretary, Hopkins served as NCDOT’s chief operating officer.
+He has also served as deputy chief engineer and has held the roles of division engineer, deputy division engineer, division maintenance engineer and division operations engineer in Division 5.